 Every system Radiant provides is calibrated for a unique measurement application (utilizing customer-specified filters, optics, and other parameters) here at our factory to ensure that absolute data is reliably captured when the system is used for measurement at your facility.
 A common effect of optical solutions developed for AR/VR display measurement is inherent distortion in images captured by wide-field-of-view optics that are used for full display measurement.
-Radiant performs factory distortion calibration on each camera/lens solution to ensure that the system delivered to you for your measurement application will capture normalized images for testing.
+Radiant performs distortion calibration on each camera/lens solution to ensure that the system delivered to you for your measurement application will capture normalized images for testing.

-Wide-field-of-view images taken by a camera/lens solution before and after factory distortion calibration.
+Wide-field-of-view images taken by a camera/lens solution before and after distortion calibration.
 Distortion calibration of each system eliminates lens effects in wide-field-of-view images to ensure accurate spatial data is acquired by the software before testing.